Oxford Communiqué Review 2026: Alexander Green Legit? (3-Year Test)

 Beyond the newsletter itself, members get access to the Oxford Club’s broader community resources including their research database and invitations to in-person events.
 A longtime member on Reddit mentioned the conferences are genuinely useful for connecting with other investors who take this seriously.

 Three years in, here’s where I actually land on this: the Gone Fishin’ Portfolio alone is worth more than $99 a year in saved research time.
 If that was all you got, it would still be a reasonable subscription.
-The fact that you also get Green’s monthly picks, four model portfolios, bonus reports, the hardback book, clubroom access, and weekly market updates makes $99 genuinely good value compared to what this used to cost.
+The fact that you also get Green’s monthly picks, four model portfolios, bonus reports, the hardback book, clubroom access, and weekly market updates makes $99 genuinely good value.

 The Ten-Baggers portfolio is the one I’d tell a friend to approach carefully.
 The other four are solid.
 The trading portfolio has real winners.
 The All-Star approach of delegating to proven managers is smarter than most people give it credit for.